-During 2010, we performed a comprehensive review of our real estate requirements in New York in connection with our workforce reductions since 2008.
+During 2010, we performed a comprehensive review of our real estate requirements in New York in connection with our workforce reductions that commenced in 2008.
 As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (approximately half of which has occurred) and largely consolidate our New York-based employees into two office locations from three.
 We therefore recorded a pre-tax real estate charge of \$89.6 million in the third quarter of 2010 that reflected the net present value of the difference between the amount of our on-going contractual operating lease obligations for this space and our estimate of current market rental rates, as well as the write-off of leasehold improvements, furniture and equipment related to this space.
-Based on existing sub-leases, our current assumptions of when we can sub-lease the remaining space and current market rental rates, we estimate that this charge will lower our occupancy costs on real estate commitments at the time of the charge by approximately \$21 million in 2011 and approximately \$23 million in 2012 and subsequent years.
-These lower costs will be partially offset by additional property rentals entered into since the third quarter of 2010.
+Based on existing sub-leases when we recorded the charge, our then current assumptions of when we could sub-lease the remaining space and current market rental rates, we estimated that the charge would lower our occupancy costs on real estate commitments by approximately \$21 million in 2011 and approximately \$23 million in 2012 and subsequent years.
+These lower costs are, and will be, partially offset by additional leases entered into since the third quarter of 2010.
 We also recorded a real estate charge of \$12.0 million in the first quarter of 2010.
 For additional information, see "Cautions Regarding Forward-Looking Statements".